rkwadriga/symfony6-php8.1-start/rkwadriga/jwt-bundle/README.md

 ## Configuration

-### 1. Create your secret key and write it in .env:
+### 1. Create your secret key and write it in .env file:
 ```yaml
 ...
 ###< rkwadriga/jwt-bundle ###